-Incidentally, the artificial scarcity created by copyright law has a less obvious effect which I haven't seen anyone discussing.
+Incidentally, the artificial scarcity created by copyright law has a less obvious effect which I have only recently seen others start to discuss.
 Long copyright terms act as a sabotage against the use of older material (for concrete evidence see the 2013 study How Copyright Makes Books and Music Disappear).
-This sabotage potentially reinforces demand for new media.
+This functions as planned obsolescence to artificially reinforce demand for new media.
 For example, when a musician is selecting non-original material to perform or record, they can choose either public domain or copyrighted material.
 Today, that means a choice between pre-1923 music and everything since.
 If the latter is chosen, it could include 40-year-old music or this year's hits — either one involves the same licensing costs and hassles.
 If copyright terms were shorter, then people might be a bit less likely to perform the latest songs.
 Consider this example: because all rock music is still under copyright, new rock music competes on an even playing field.
 If copyright terms were lowered, then new pop/rock artists would not only compete with the Beatles and other past recordings for attention, they would compete at a further disadvantage because the Beatles music could be utilized without cost or restriction.
-Of course, to suggest that this sabotage of public domain is a good thing is to commit the Broken Window Fallacy.
+Of course, to suggest that any planned obsolescence is a good thing is to commit the Broken Window Fallacy.

 Trying to force artificial scarcity and related economic models on digital media is somewhat like selling bottled water.
 Ideological capitalists may suggest that any business that is profitable is a good business, but aside from the few places where there is no potable tap water, bottled water is a scheme to manipulate people into ignoring a free social resource that already exists.
 Bottled water is a wasteful and corrupt business.
 The existence of tap water doesn't makes shoplifting of bottled water acceptable, but the bottled water industry is on the wrong side of history.
 I wouldn't hesitate to tell a bottled water marketing executive that they ought to find a more respectable way to make a living.
 Most of us would be appalled if bottled water companies attempted to undermine funding for government-based municipal water systems, but today similar things happen in transportation, health care, and media.